HC stays Delhi govt decision asking 12 DU colleges to pay staff salaries forms students fund | Education

 The Delhi High Court Friday stayed the decision of the AAP government asking 12 Delhi University colleges, fully funded by it, to pay outstanding salaries to staffers from the Students Society Fund.
 Justice Navin Chawla passed the order on a plea by Delhi University Students Union (DUSU) which said the students fund cannot be used for any other activity other than for students welfare.

-DUSU's counsel said the fund cannot be used for paying teachers salaries.
-The petition was also supported by the Delhi University.
+DUSU’s counsel said the fund cannot be used for paying teachers salaries.
+The students’ petition was also supported by the advocate Aakanksha Kaul, representing the Delhi University.